Carpet Beetle on Carpet

 Adults

 The adult carpet beetles emerge from the pupae following the metamorphosis.
 Their primary goal is to reproduce.
-Adults are small, and round and are black or often mottled with colours such as brown, grey, cream, yellow, white and orange.
+Adults are small, round and black or often mottled with colours such as brown, grey, cream, yellow, white and orange.

 Unlike their larvae, adult carpet beetles feed on pollen and nectar from flowers.
-They are typically more active during warmer months starting from late spring.
-During this time they will seek to exit homes to find suitable mates and places to lay eggs, thereby continuing the lifecycle.
+They are typically more active during warmer months, starting from late spring.
+During this time, they will seek to exit homes to find suitable mates and places to lay eggs, thereby continuing the lifecycle.
 After mating, the lifespan of adult carpet beetles typically spans a few weeks to a couple of months.

 What Do Carpet Beetles Eat?

 Adult carpet beetles typically feed on pollen and nectar from common plants in your garden.
-They choose to lay eggs in undisturbed places for their larvae which include an accessible food source.
+They choose to lay eggs in undisturbed places for their larvae, which include an accessible food source.
 This includes anything from old bird's nests to accumulated animal hairs to natural fibres such as wool, leather and fur.
-This is why the larvae not the adults are the primary culprits behind textile damage.
+This is why the larvae, not the adults, are the primary culprits behind textile damage.

 Identifying Signs of a Carpet Beetle Infestation